Feeling Unappreciated In A Relationship: How Online Therapy And Gratitude Can Help

 You may blame your partner for not loving you or showing appreciation the way you want.
 That blame can become anger or resentment if you don’t find healthy ways to express and process it.

-Eroding emotional intimacy
+Decreased emotional intimacy

 The more time that passes as you feel unappreciated and undervalued, the further the emotional intimacy in your relationship erodes.
 The complex emotional bond you share with your partner is typically the foundation of the relationship; without it, things may get worse.
+Understanding your own value and worth is essential when confronting feelings of being unappreciated.

 If you realize your partner takes you for granted and doesn't properly value what you do for them, it doesn’t necessarily mean the relationship is doomed.
 Open, honest communication and a willingness to adapt for each other can help you reestablish your connection and find ways to make each other feel loved and valued.

 Before you can ask your partner for it, you must first know what you want.
 Take the time to examine and evaluate your feelings and put them into words.
+Failing to express your needs may have the opposite effect, leading to more distance in your relationship.

 • What makes you feel appreciated and valued?